 Now, I would be daft to include what I really intend to get my family in this post.
 Some of them do actually take the time to read my blog.
 Needless to say Bro, I again haven’t got you the yacht that you’ve always desired, nor an experience of a week away on one.
 Sorry.

 Christmas gift experiences needn’t be expensive businesses though.
 Sometimes the best presents are a promise of your time.
 Do you know a couple with a small child who would really like a night off to go for a meal or to the cinema?
 Then why not give a gift of a night babysitting, or longer if you like?
 (Hint, hint).
 These Box of Favours are a lovely way to give a selection of non material gifts to those you love.

 Even more strapped for cash yourself?
 Why not give them this gift in the form of an alternative Gift Voucher?
 Print this one out, and add your gift of time.
 Maybe you know someone who needs an hour of gardening doing?
 Or some trousers taking up? etc etc…

 But it also got me thinking about gift experiences that I’d love to give to people that I don’t normally buy for.
 I don’t buy for my closest friends.
-Over the years we have decided that this is almost tantamount to just swapping £££, so we buy for the children but not each other.
+Over the years we have decided that this is almost tantamount to just swapping £££, so instead we go out to celebrate.

 One of the best gifts I was given in recent years was a visit to a falconry centre from my gorgeous OH.
 We went hawking, met all the owls, and I watched as various birds of prey (even a vulture) flew from about 200 feet away to land on my arm!
 Beats a budgie, I’ll tell you.
 In fact I’d probably really bore you with the video footage.